 Section 42.
-Bills and Resolutions. - Bills and proposed resolutions shall be signed by their author(s) and, together with an electronic copy thereof, filed with the Secretary General, who shall assign a number to each bill or proposed resolution and, thereafter, transmit the same to the Committee on Rules which shall, through the Majority Leader, determine the appropriate committee(s) to which the bill or resolution shall be referred: Provided, That at the opening of a Congress, pending the organization of the Committee on Rules, the acting Floor Leader shall determine the appropriate committees to which measures shall be referred.
+Bills and Resolutions. - Bills and resolutions shall be signed by their author(s) and, together with an electronic copy thereof, filed with the Secretary General, who shall assign a number to each bill or resolution.
+The Secretary General shall not receive a bill or resolution unless it is accompanied by an electronic copy thereof.
+In case of any discrepancy between the printed and the electronic copies of the bill or resolution, the printed copy shall be followed.

+The Secretary General shall thereafter transmit the bill or resolution to the Committee on Rules which shall, through the Majority Leader, determine the appropriate committee(s) to which the bill or resolution shall be referred: Provided, That at the opening of a Congress, pending the organization of the Committee on Rules, the acting Floor Leader shall determine the appropriate committees to which measures shall be referred.